-Intensive Outpatient Program is a short-term behavioral health treatment that provides a combination of individual, group and family therapy.
+Intensive Outpatient Program is a structured, multidisciplinary behavioral health treatment that provides a combination of individual, group and family therapy in a program that operates no less than 3 hours per day, 3 days per week.

 Interchangeable Biologic Product is a type of biological product that is licensed (approved) by FDA because it is highly similar to an already FDA-approved biological product, known as the biological reference product (reference product), and has been shown to have no clinically meaningful differences from the reference product.
 In addition to meeting the biosimilarity standard, it is expected to produce the same clinical result as the reference product in any given patient.